gthivierge/spatial-flu-forecasting/README.md

 # spatial-flu-forecasting

-This code was used for the analyses in the paper Does Spatial Information Improve Flu Forecasting.
+This code was used for the analyses in the paper "Does Spatial Information Improve Flu Forecasting?"

 The file final_models.csv contains a list of models to be run with their parameters.